oVirt/ovirt-site/source/feature/networkmaintab.html.md

     * Add - Same as Add network from Data Centers->Logical Networks sub tab.
 Only change- first field will be "Data Center" combo box.
 All the dialog under the "Data Center" combo will be refreshed according to the dc change.

     * Edit- Same as Edit network from Data Centers->Logical Networks sub tab.
-Only change- first field will be "Data Center" combo box.
-All the dialog under the "Data Center" combo will be refreshed according to the dc change.

     * Remove